On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Generators and Generator Strengths

 \section{Generators and Generator Strengths}

-To ground our study, we choose the mathematics domain, as it provides objective verifiability and has also been the focus of much contemporary LLM reasoning research.
-We begin with a set of candidate generators and a collection of math questions $Q$, along with verifiable ground-truth answers $A^\star$.
+To curate generator responses, we begin with a set of candidate generators and a collection of questions $Q$, along with verifiable ground-truth answers $A^\star$.
 For each question, we sample $20$ responses from each generator using temperature sampling and compute a \textit{pass@1} score.
-This score represents the probability of obtaining at least one correct solution when randomly selecting one solution from the 20 attempts, where correctness is determined by matching the generator’s responses against $A^\star$.
+This score represents the probability of obtaining at least one correct solution when randomly selecting one solution from the 20 samplings, where correctness is determined by matching the generator’s responses against $A^\star$.

-Concretely, we use the DeepScaleR~\cite{deepscaler2025} dataset, which contains $40$K challenging Olympiad-level math problems spanning multiple years with corresponding ground-truth answers.
-We then select popular open-source instruction-tuned models, as listed in~\Cref{table:model_details}: Gemma-2-9B~\citep{Riviere2024Gemma2I}, Gemma-3-12B~\citep{Kamath2025Gemma3T}, Llama-3.1-8B, Llama-3.3-70B~\cite{Dubey2024TheL3}, Ministral-8B~\citep{ministral8b}, and Mistral-Small-24B~\citep{mistral24b}, Qwen2-7B~\citep{Yang2024Qwen2TR}, Qwen2.5-7B~\citep{Yang2024Qwen25TR}, and Qwen2.5-32B~\citep{Yang2024Qwen25TR}. \Cref{fig:generator-performance}, which plots the pass@1 scores of these models, reveals two distinct tiers within the group: Newer, larger models (e.g., Qwen2.5-32B, Mistral-Small-24B) tend to have pass rates around 0.45, whereas smaller, older models lag, with average pass-rate around 0.25.
-We therefore divide our set of models into two groups: Weak generators (Gemma-2-9B, Llama3.1-8B, Qwen2-7B, Ministral-8B) and strong generators (Gemma-3-12B, Qwen2.5-7B, Mistral-Small-24B, Llama3.3-70B, and Qwen2.5-32B).
+{ Concretely, we use two verifiable datasets, as shown in~\Cref{table:model_details}: DeepScaleR~\citep{deepscaler2025} and MMLU-Pro~\citep{NEURIPS2024_ad236edc}.
+DeepScaleR contains 40K challenging Olympiad-level math problems spanning multiple years, each paired with a ground-truth answer.
+In contrast, MMLU-Pro contains 12K multiple-choice problems, spanning 57 subjects across 14 categories and drawing from diverse sources such as MMLU, STEM websites, TheoremQA, and SciBench.
+We include MMLU-Pro to demonstrate the broader applicability of our results beyond mathematics.
+For all experiments, we use popular open-source instruction-tuned models, as listed in~\Cref{table:model_details}.
+Gemma-2-9B~\citep{Riviere2024Gemma2I}, Gemma-3-12B~\citep{Kamath2025Gemma3T}, Llama-3.1-8B, Llama-3.3-70B~\cite{Dubey2024TheL3}, Ministral-8B~\citep{ministral8b}, and Mistral-Small-24B~\citep{mistral24b}, Qwen2-7B~\citep{Yang2024Qwen2TR}, Qwen2.5-7B~\citep{Yang2024Qwen25TR}, and Qwen2.5-32B~\citep{Yang2024Qwen25TR}.

+\Cref{fig:generator-performance}, which plots the pass@1 scores of all candidate generators, reveals two clearly separated capability bands on DeepScaleR.
+Weak models fall in the 0.17--0.26 range, whereas strong models fall in the 0.42--0.50 range, leaving a 0.16-wide empty gap (0.26--0.42) with no model in the intermediate region.
+Thus, any threshold chosen within this interval produces the same weak-strong grouping.
+This separation also aligns well with model release dates, as shown in \Cref{fig:generator-performance}.
+We observe the same two-tier pattern on MMLU-Pro, as shown in \Cref{fig:generator-performance-mmlu}: weak models score 0.34--0.43, while strong models score 0.56--0.69, again with no models occupying the 0.43--0.56 interval (a 0.13-wide gap).
+The alignment of weak–strong groups across two very different datasets indicates that the distinction captures genuine differences in underlying model strength, rather than artifacts of a particular dataset or threshold choice. }